dankito/Readability4J/README.md

 As users noted (see Issue [#1](https://github.com/dankito/Readability4J/issues/1) and [#2](https://github.com/dankito/Readability4J/issues/2)) by default no encoding is applied to Readability4J's output resulting in incorrect display of non-ASCII characters.

-The reason is Readability returns its output in a &lt;div> element, and the only way to set the encoding in HTML is in a &lt;head>&lt;meta charset=""> tag.
+The reason is like Readability.js Readability4J returns its output in a &lt;div> element, and the only way to set the encoding in HTML is in a &lt;head>&lt;meta charset=""> tag.

 So I added these convenience methods to Article class